Why Sunflowers Matter to Bees

-As a long-term beekeeper, I am always on the watch for new flowers for bees.
+As a long-term beekeeper, I am always on the watch for nectar-rich flowers for bees.
+If I am going to plant something – it is a plus to provide the colonies with some food too.
 Sunflowers are one of the easiest to grow – as long as, you have a location that gets some sun.

-Honey bees use pollen as a protein source to raise young and bees make honey from plant nectar.
+Honey bees use pollen as a protein source to raise young.
+From the view point of the bees, pollination occurs accidentally.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Here are some of the top sunflowers varieties that gardeners claim are a favorite of bees.
+Here are some of the top sunflowers varieties that gardeners claim are a favorite of bees (especially honey bees) .
 Read the label for each type to determine their size and requirements.

 - Lemon Queen